Loading

 Screenshot of Saleforce's automation flow.

-ServiceNow also has impressive automation capabilities and AIOps tools—many of which do similar things to Salesforce's.
-You can incorporate AI-assisted search for front- and back-end users, design no-code automation sequences, get smart suggestions for automating current workflows, discover customer service automation opportunities, and help users help themselves through AI tools like chatbots.
+ServiceNow also has impressive automation capabilities—many of which do similar things to Salesforce's.
+You can incorporate AI-assisted search for front- and back-end users, design no-code automation sequences, get smart suggestions for automating current workflows, discover customer service automation opportunities, and deploy chatbots from automation sequences.
+The sequence builder is much more complex than Salesforce's, but it's also more customizable.

 Screenshot of ServiceNow's automation options.